July 08, 2021 8 min read

 If you're a lifter who's trying to increase your maximum bench press load, then consider the pin press your new best friend.

-As a bench press variation, the pin press targets some of the same muscles as the regular bench press, including several upper body muscle groups.
+As a bench press variation, the pin press targets the same muscles as the regular bench press, including several upper body muscle groups.
 However, it also puts more emphasis on some of the supplementary muscles of the bench press.